-The letter “s” is pronounced /s/ and the letters “c” and “z” is pronounced as /θ/, therefore as “th” in the word “thing” in English.
-For example, the words “casa” and “caza” is pronounced as /kasa/ and /kaθa/.
+The letter “s” is pronounced /s/.
+The letters “c” and “z” are pronounced as /θ/ (“th” in the word “thing” in English).
+For example, the words “casa” and “caza” are pronounced as /kasa/ and /kaθa/.

 The leísmo means the incorrect use of the indirect pronoun “le” when it’s used to refer to a man.
 The correct form to use should be the direct pronoun “lo”.

 Spain: A Santiago no le vi ayer. (indirect pronoun – incorrect use)

 Mexico: A Santiago no lo vi ayer. (direct pronoun – correct use)

 Masculine use: A Santiago no le vi ayer.

 Femenine use: A Gabriela no la vi ayer.

 Plural use: A Santiago y Gabriela no los vi ayer.